 Phone: 607-254-4486

-Camila holds a Bachelor in Law degree from Brazil and a Masters of Law degree from the University of Illinois at Urbana-Champaign.
+Camila holds a bachelor’s degree in law from Brazil and a Master of Laws degree from the University of Illinois at Urbana-Champaign.
 Before joining CTL in January 2020, Camila worked at South Dakota State University as a Sponsored Program Specialist and Licensing Coordinator at the Office of Technology Transfer and Commercialization.
 Camila’s tech transfer experience also includes a 2-year term as Patent Coordinator at a venture capital firm located in Brookings, South Dakota.

 Email: ef467@cornell.edu